 FCMF, IACMI and Team Integrating Composites into the Friendship Bell Park

 The field of composites has exploded in recent years, with innovative applications emerging every single day across various sectors.
 Advanced composites are steadily growing in aerospace, marine, automotive, defense, wind, sporting, biomedical, infrastructure and industrial applications.
 JComp B has continually aligned with technology trends to bring its readership fresh insights into the science and engineering of advanced composites.
-We are pleased to report that JComp B has steadily grown in its Impact Factor (IF) rating, attaining an IF=9.078 and Cite Score of 14.5 in 2021, the highest amongst advanced composites journals worldwide.
+We are pleased to report that JComp B has steadily grown in its Impact Factor (IF) rating, attaining an IF11.83 and Cite Score of 18.63 in 2022, the highest amongst advanced composites journals worldwide.

 The Institute for Advanced Composites Manufacturing Innovation (IACMI) is a partnership of industry, universities, and national universities, as well as federal, state, and local governments that are working together to benefit the nation’s energy and economic security.